Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Related work

+Cao et al. \cite{cao2019learning} first proposed the two-stage deferred RW (DRW) and deferred RS (DRS) methods.
+It routinely trains in a regular pattern for Stage 1, then anneals the learning rate and trains with re-balancing methods in Stage 2.
+Here, the learning in Stage 1 provides a good initialization for the training in Stage 2.

-\textbf{Two-stage approaches. }Based on the two-stage approaches DRW and DRS that were introduced above, Kang et al. \cite{24} fixed the weights of the representation layers in Stage 2 as a means of fine-tuning the classifier.
-Zhou et al. \cite{6} proposed a bilateral branch network (BBN) for simulating the DRS process through the dynamic combination of instance samplers and reverse samplers and adjusting the bilateral using the cumulative learning strategy.
+Kang et al. \cite{kang2019decoupling} divided the training process into representation learning and classifier learning, which correspond to the first stage and the second stage, respectively.
+Note that, the weights of the feature layers are fixed and only the classifier is fine-tuned in Stage 2.
+Zhou et al. \cite{zhou2020bbn} proposed a bilateral branch network (BBN) to combine representation learning and classifier rebalancing.
+It stimulates the DRS process by dynamically combining instance samplers and reverse samplers, and adjusts the bilateral branches using the cumulative learning strategy.

-\textbf{Regularization. }Byrd et al. \cite{35} noted that re-weighting may have insufficient effectivity when no regularization is applied.
-As a result, some regularization methods have been proposed as a means of addressing imbalance problems.
-Mix up \cite{27} and Manifold mixup \cite{36} applied the same mixing factor from the beta distribution.
-Chou et al. \cite{28} then introduced Remix, where labels that are more conducive for a few classes are created by relaxing the mixing factor.
-In addition, mixup shifted label-aware smoothing (MisLAS) \cite{26} combined mixup and label-aware smoothing for improving calibration and performance.
-Learning from multiple experts (LFME) \cite{37} and routing diverse distribution-aware experts (RIDE) \cite{38} distilled multiple network models for using in one unified model for training imbalanced datasets.
+Another common approach is progressively-balanced (P-B) sampling \cite{kang2019decoupling,zhang2021bag}, where the transition from random sampling to C-Balance sampling is implemented throughout the entire training process.
+The probability $p_j^{PB}$ of P-B is given by (\ref{equ7}):